laowantong/sqlab_island/en/mysql/output/cheat_sheet.md

 FROM inhabitant;
 ```

-### Episode 33
+### Episode 34

 **Token.** 214187513069315.

 You have correctly updated the pilot's status.
-Now update yours to 'emigrated', and show the table `inhabitant`.
+Now update yours to 'emigrated'. <mark>Afterwards, show the inhabitant table with the formula as added column.</mark>

 **Formula**. `salt_052(sum(nn(hash)) OVER ()) AS token`